rogerlorelli/CI_LISP/README.md

 	- WARNING: precision loss during number node creation
 	- TYPE: INT_TYPE
 	- VALUE: 6
-## TASK 3 Implementation
-Adds the ability to type cast numbers and symbols
-- **Yacc file**
-	- Extended let_elem to accept an int symbol and and double symbol in the yacc file and to pass them to the createSymbolTableNode function

-- **Lex file**
-	- added the support for the type casting to numbers directly looking for keyword "int" and "double".

-- **ciLisp.c**
-	- **MOD**
-		- **createSymbolTableNode()**
-			- adds a parameter to the function for the number TYPE.
-			- since all numbers are saved as an double, if the number is a double but the cast type is INT the number will be floored before saving.
-		- **evalSymbol()**
-			- added type checking, if the val_type is cast as an INT but the stored value is evaluated as a DOUBLE a precision loss message will print and the value is floored.

-**Testing functionality code output**

-//TODO
 ## TASK 4 Implementation
 Adds a print operation into the function list.
 - **Lex file**